Mountain Gorillas; 12 Fascinating Facts To Wow Your Friends

 - Mountain Gorillas are peculiar primates that share over 98% of their DNAs with humans.
 They are scientifically known as the Gorilla Beringei Beringei

-- Mountain gorillas live in groups of about 30 in number.
+- Mountain Gorilla Behaviors: Mountain gorillas live in groups of about 30 in number.
 Each group is led by a silverback, an aged male gorilla.
 A group habitually constitutes of several young males, adult and juvenile females and infants.

 - Silverbacks ensure protection in the groups.
 Additionally, silverbacks also decide activities that take place, scheduling feeding trips, resting times and travel times.

-- Female mountain gorillas start reproducing at the age of ten.
+- Mountain Gorilla Reproduction: Female mountain gorillas start reproducing at the age of ten.
 They usually carry one to two babies with a gestation period of 8-9 months.
 Arguably they also carry two to six off springs in a lifetime.

-- Mountain gorillas are the largest primates on earth whereby a mature male mountain gorilla can weigh about 390 pounds and about 240 – 250 pounds for the mature female mountain gorillas.
+- Mountain Gorillas Size: They are the largest primates on earth whereby a mature male mountain gorilla can weigh about 390 pounds and about 240 – 250 pounds for the mature female mountain gorillas.

 - Gorillas are by far intelligent, utilizing rudimentary tools and sometimes making their own.

-- Mountain gorillas esteemed herbivores that often eat over 40 pounds of vegetables a day from which they also hydrate since they hardly drink water.
+- Mountain Gorillas Diet: They are esteemed herbivores that often eat over 40 pounds of vegetables a day from which they also hydrate since they hardly drink water.
 Mountain gorillas usually feed on tree branches, bamboo, fruits

 - A newly born mountain gorilla is, by and large, born with an average weight of 4 pounds and above.